oscdev-io/birdplan/docs/protocol-bgp.md

 In the context of peer types `transit` and `routeserver` the above forms the DENY list.
 Everything specified will be filtered.

-In the context of peer t ypes `rrclient`, `rrserver`, `rrserver-rrserver` and `routecollector` the above makes no sense.
+In the context of peer types `rrclient`, `rrserver`, `rrserver-rrserver` and `routecollector` the above makes no sense.
 But will form a DENY list.

 An example is however below...
 ```yaml